LuiGGi629/zadania/README.md

 - make sure count function works well with mixed case words
 - try to get it to ignore punctuation outside of words

+## Normalize CSV

+30. Program that turns a pipe-delimited file into a comma-delimited.

+- Allow the input delitmiter and quote character to be optionally specified.
+- Automatically detect the delimiter if an in-delimiter values isn't supplied (don't assume it's pipe and quote)